Programs : Brochure

 2 .3 2.5 .4 3 .5 4 .6 5 .8 6 .9 6.5 1 7 1 8 1.2

-Course information, including course descriptions, can be found on the UCM website.
+Course information, including course descriptions, can be found on the UCM website or in the UCM Course Catalog 2016-2017.
 When searching for courses, be sure you only look at courses offered in one of the Periods you will be in Maastricht.
 Students planning to be abroad in the fall semester should only look at courses on offer in Periods 1 or 2.
 Students planning to be abroad in the spring semester should only look at courses on offer in Periods 4 or 5.
 Courses are offered in the following subject areas, but there are usually only a few courses available in each subject:

 - Arts and Literature

 - Biology and Microbiology